Student Contests

 Third Prize (school) |

-$500 |
+$300 |

-$250 |
+$200 |

-Every participant will receive a small gift once all of the entries have been short-listed.
-These gifts will be sent by mid February care of their teachers along with a list of students who have made it through the first round.
-Students who are short-listed will receive a letter of congratulations and a certificate to their home address, along with a proof sheet of their work by mid February.
-They will then move forward to the final round of judging to possibly win one of the prizes listed below.
+Students who are short-listed will receive a letter of congratulations and a certificate to their home address, along with an author's release they need to have their parent/guardian sign and return to be published.
+Once we receive permission to publish their work, they will then move forward to the final round of judging to possibly win one of the prizes listed below.

-| Each contest: | First Prize |
+Each contest: | First Prize |

 Second Prize |